Articles can be created and edited by TeamDynamix technicians with access to the knowledge base (KB).

 - Click Send it to the Server to upload the image.

-- Also under the Image Info tab, the height and width can be changed.
+- Under the Image Info tab, the height and width can be changed.
 A Lock Ratio button is available.

 - To make the image a link, under the Link tab, type the link URL in the URL field.
 Be sure to describe the link in the alternative text.